SuryaSankar/schemalite/README.md

 ##Installation

     pip install schemalite

 ##Why another schema library?

 Because I started writing it before I came across Cerberus, Marshmallow and Schema.

 And also because, while the other libraries have powerful DSLs, they also have too big an API for my simple needs.
 This library has only one concept I need to keep in mind - A validator is a function that will return a tuple like (False, "Some error message") or (True, None).
 Thats all.

 A schema is a `dict` with 2 keys - "fields" and "validators"

 `validators` is a list of validator functions to apply on the input data as a whole instead of at field level.
 It should again be a function which returns a tuple as output, while accepting a single dictionary as input ( corresponding to the whole input data )

 `fields` - is a dict with keys corresponding to the names of the keys of the dictionary which is being validated.
 Each field is in turn a dict, which has one or more of the following optional keys

 1. `required` - True/False.
 Alternatively it can also be a function which accepts the input dictionary and outputs True/False as output.
 If not specified, field is assumed to be not required.

 2. `type` - The type of the data the field is expecting.
 It can be any valid pythonic type - int / str / unicode / date / datetime / Decimal / list / dict ( or anything else which is a python `type`).
 It can also be a list of types in which case the data should be of any one of those types.

 3. `validators` - A list of validator functions.
 The function should accept 2 arguments - The value of the particular key being processed and the whole dictionary itself (in case the validator needs access to the whole data instead of that field alone to decide whether the value is valid).
 It has to return a tuple.
 Either (True, None) or (False, "some error message") ( The error need not be a string.
 It can be any valid json serializable data structure - a list or dict also)

 4. `permitted_values` - A list of permitted values for the field.

 5. If `type` is list, you can send the following fields also

     i. `list_item_type` - Tells the type of each item in the list.
 It can also be any Python type or a list of types. ii. `list_item_schema` - If `list_item_type` is dict, then you can optionally provide `list_item_schema` also - to validate each dict in the list against another schema

 6. If `type` is dict, then you can send the following field `dict_schema` - The schema to validate the dict against.

 At both field and schema level, all validators will be applied one after another and their errors will be collected together in the output.

-To apply the validator, you can call   `validate_object(schema, data)` ( or `validate_list_of_objects(schema, datalist)`)
+To apply the validator, you can call `validate_dict(dictionary, schema)` ( or `validate_list_of_dicts(list_of_dicts, dict_schema)`)

 The output itself will be tuple of the same format as what we defined above for validators.

 Example: